univention/univention-corporate-server/doc/manual/index.rst

 context, the so-called UCS domain.
-At the same time, UCS supports a wide range of open standards and includes extensive interfaces to infrastructure components and management tools from other manufacturers, meaning it can be easily integrated in existing environments.
+At the same time, UCS supports a wide range of open standards and includes extensive interfaces to infrastructure components and management tools from other manufacturers, meaning it can be integrated in existing environments.

-UCS consists of reliable Open Source software tried and tested in organizations of different sizes.
+UCS consists of reliable open source software tried and tested in organizations of different sizes.
 These software components are integrated together via the |UCSUMS|.
-This allows the easy integration and administration of the system in both simple and complex distributed or virtualized environments.
+This allows the integration and administration of the system in both simple and complex distributed or virtualized environments.